 For more on what you can do amid current market volatility, here are 4 Things Investors Can Do in Volatile Markets.

 1 State Street Global Advisors Gold ETF Impact Survey, March-April 2023.
 Note: although the survey was designed to focus on gold/gold ETFs, the above data is representative of all types of US investors, not just those interested in and/or holding gold/gold ETFs.

 The tendency of a market index or security to jump around in price.
 Volatility is typically expressed as the annualized standard deviation of returns.
 In modern portfolio theory, securities with higher volatility are generally seen as riskier due to higher potential losses.

 The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without SSGA’s express written consent.

-The views expressed in this material are the views of the State Street Global Advisors Practice Management Group through the period ended February 28th, 2020 and are subject to change based on market and other conditions.
+The views expressed in this material are the views of the State Street Global Advisors Practice Management Group through the period ended August 2, 2023 and are subject to change based on market and other conditions.
 The opinions expressed may differ from those with different investment philosophies.
 The information provided does not constitute investment advice and it should not be relied on as such.
 It does not take into account any investor's particular investment objectives, strategies, tax status or investment horizon.

 This document contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.